Wellness Hospitality in 2021

 One size does not fit all and “wellness” can be defined in a so many different ways guest-to-guest.
 Today more than ever, it can mean cleanliness, which is moving from the back of the house to more of a presence in the front of the house.

 Guests absolutely expect their environment within a hotel to be clean and even sterile, free of germs and viruses.
 They want this to be obvious, especially in the guest room, where they spend the most time.
 There are a wide variety of solutions for these guests on the market and hotel operators are exploring these options now more than ever.

 Wellness and healthy options are becoming standard expectations within the hospitality industry.
 Companies are developing innovation in technology and services to help hotels offer enhancements to help meet operators’ goals.
 A well-planned wellness-focused hotel will increase occupancy, ADR, F&B and Spa spend.
-If you are hotel that would like to explore purchasing options for your entire P&L, with a focus on wellness branding yourself, that is our expertise at iDEAL Hospitality Procurement Group.
+If you are hotel that would like to explore supplier options for your entire P&L, with a focus on wellness branding yourself, that is our expertise at iDEAL Hospitality Partners Group.
 If you are a company offering innovative products and services and want to boost sales into hotels, we can create the path and strategy. firstname.lastname@example.org or call 984-235-5855.